Roslin-Aquaculture/Stats_and_comparison_tools_for_ortholog_groups_by_Tim_Regan/README.md

 (e.g. Results_May22), \
 `<Taxa>` is the Taxa group of interest (e.g. Bivalvia) \
 and `<Node>` is the Species_tree_duplications node associated with your taxa.

+**NOTE:** Make sure to define your specific taxa groupings with lists of individual taxa/species peptide sequences with in-line editing of the script *(see line 8 of script)*.

 This outputs all of the OGs specific to that taxa, lost by that taxa group, and OGs with gene duplications retained by >50% (default, can chnage under "support" value in script, anywhere from 0.0 - 1.0) of species within that Taxa.